Now it came to pass in the month Chislev, in the twentieth year, as I was in the fortress-city of Shushan,

 18Now that which was prepared for one day was one ox and six choice sheep; also fowls were prepared for me, and once in ten days store of all sorts of wine: yet for all this I did not demand the bread of the governor, because the burden on the people was so heavy.

-1Now it came to pass when it was reported to Sanballat and Tobiah and to Geshem the Arabian, and to the rest of our enemies, that I had built the wall and that there was no breach left in it (though even to that time I had not set up the doors in the gates)
+1Now it came to pass when it was reported to Sanballat, and Tobiah, and to Geshem the Arabian, and to the rest of our enemies, that I had rebuilt the wall and that there was no breach left in it (though even to that time I had not set up the doors in the gates)

 2that Sanballat and Geshem sent to me, saying, “Come, let us meet together in the villages in the plain of Ono.”
 But they intended to harm me.

-4They sent to me four times after this sort, and I answered them the same way.
+4They sent to me four times in this way, and I answered them in the same manner.

 5Then Sanballat sent his servant to me the same way the fifth time with an open letter in his hand

-7You have also appointed prophets to preach of you at Jerusalem, saying, ‘There is a king in Judah!’
+7You have also appointed prophets to proclaim in Jerusalem about you, saying, ‘There is a king in Judah!’
 Now it will be reported to the king according to these words.
-Come now therefore, and let us take counsel together.”
+So come now, let us take counsel together.”

-8Then I sent to him, saying, “There are no such things done as you say, but you imagine them out of your own heart.”
+8Then I sent to him, saying, “No such things as you say have been done, but you are inventing them in your own mind.”

-11I said, “Should such a man as I flee?
-Who is there that, being such as I, would go into the temple to save his life?
+11I said, “Should a man like me run away?
+Should a man like me go into the temple to save his life?
 I will not go in.”

-15So the wall was finished in the 25th day of Elul, in 52 days.
+15So the wall was finished in the twenty-fifth day of Elul, in 52 days.

-16It came to pass when all our enemies heard of it that all the nations that were about us were afraid, and were much cast down in their own eyes, for they perceived that this work was worked of our God.
+16And it came to pass when all our enemies heard of it that all the nations that were around us were afraid, and were much cast down in their own eyes, for they perceived that this work had been accomplished with the help of our God.

-18For there were many in Judah sworn to him, because he was the son–in–law of Shecaniah the son of Arah, and his son Jehohanan had taken the daughter of Meshullam the son of Berechiah as wife.
+18For there were many in Judah who were bound by oath to him because he was the son-in-law of Shecaniah the son of Arah, and his son Jehohanan had taken the daughter of Meshullam the son of Berechiah as a wife.

 1Now it came to pass when the wall was built and I had set up the doors, and the gatekeepers and the singers and the Levites were appointed,